Greens Farms Academy is a PreK-12, coed school in Westport, CT

 Lower Schoolers wear uniforms.
 Why?
 They make getting dressed in the morning super-simple, they keep everything equal, and they convey a general sense of respect for learning.
 Details matter.
 So does an inclusive, affirming community.

 A little while ago, our PreK students built an exhibit at Earthplace, a nature center in Westport.
 The exhibit allows you to work through—and possibly help solve!—nitrogen pollution in Long Island Sound.
 Building it required hands-on work in specialized topics across disciplines: the biology of kelp and oysters, digital photography and computer applications, exhibit design and engineering, sculpting and painting and measuring.
-And the result was a form of civic engagement.
-Oh, and the whole process was a blast.
-All of those things are happening most of the time in the Lower School.
+The result was a form of civic engagement, and the whole process was a blast for students!
+This project was a joyful example of the curiosity, collaboration, and hands-on learning that shape everyday experiences in the Lower School.

 “Can you imagine what our children will be capable of if we give them wings to soar by offering them a sense of belonging, new experiences, exposure to new ideas, and the courage to do hard things?
 Anything is possible for these children, and unlocking their intrinsic motivation and helping foster a sense of wonder and creativity is an enormous responsibility that we cherish with the utmost care.”